-Ostia Antica is one of the most attractive albeit under-appreciated ancient sites in Italy.
+Ostia Antica is one of the most attractive, however, under-appreciated ancient sites in Italy.
 It was founded in the 4th century as a military base.
-However due to its advantageous strategical location, in subsequent years this beautiful town grew quickly and became an important port city for trade.
+Due to its advantageous strategical location, in subsequent years this beautiful town grew quickly and became an important port city for trade.
 At its peak, it is presumed that the city had 50,000 inhabitants.
-It is assumed that the name of the town is derived from the word “ostium” which means mouth in Latin.
+The name of the town is derived from the word “ostium” which means mouth in Latin.
 According to some historians, the city was named that way because it is built at the spot where Tiber River meets the Mediterranean Sea.

 This ancient city is HUGE!
-When I got there I thought I would cover all the spots in an hour but it actually took me 3 hours to see the ruins!
-If you are a history enthusiast like I am then you might even spend more time but, in normal circumstances, 2 hours should be enough for an elaborate visit.
+It took me 3 hours to cover all the ruins!
+If you are a history enthusiast you might even spend more time but, in normal circumstances, 2 hours should be enough for an elaborate visit.

 The Main Sights At Ostia Antica

-Ostia Antica is a very impressive archeological site!
-However, surprisingly, the tourism organization is disappointing.
-Due to the lack of sign boards, I will write down the major spots of this ancient town that you should not skip!
-Google Maps links are attached!
+Ostia Antica is a very impressive, however, surprisingly, the tourism organization is disappointing.
+Due to the lack of sign boards, I will write down the major spots of this ancient town that you should not skip.
+Google Maps links are attached as well.

 Upon visiting Ostia Antica, what you should do is to freshen up at the seaside town of Ostia.
-As mentioned above, it is only a 10 minute train ride from the Ostia Antica Station.
+It is only a 10 minute train ride from the Ostia Antica Station.
 There are two stations in the town, however, the convenient one is Lido Central.
 Do not get off at Lido Nord!
-Once you get off at Lido Central, it is easier to access the beach.

-The beach area is quite lively and you will love it!
+The beach area is quite lively.
 Piazza dei Ravennati is at the center of the beach and the view is very picturesque from that point.
-Go all the way to the tip of the coast Pontile di Ostia!
 Watching the sunset from this pier can not be described in words!
 You have to experience it!

 The most convenient entrance to the beach is on the sides of Piazza dei Ravennati.
-Also, I think that the sand is better and the area is cleaner there.
-The sound of the waves, seagulls and wind really gives so much peace.
+I think that the sand is better and the area is cleaner there.

-After chilling at the beach, you can take a walk on Via Dei Masenati.
-This is my favorite street in Ostia where you can find many small cafes, gelato shops and authentic Italian seafood restaurants.
-Even if you are not stopping by anywhere here, just take a short walk along the street and witness the relaxing atmosphere.
-If you get hungry, I suggest you to stop by Toastamore Lido di Ostia which is a small sandwich shop.
-Sandwiches and toasted breads are their specialities and the prices are pretty reasonable in comparison with the alternatives around.
+Afterwards, you can take a walk on Via Dei Masenati where you can find many small cafes, gelato shops and authentic Italian seafood restaurants.
+If you get hungry, I suggest you to stop by Toastamore, a small sandwich shop.

-And of course, coffee!
-You should not leave here without having a cup of delicious Italian coffee!
+And of course, you should not leave here without having a cup of delicious Italian coffee!
 I would recommend the café Osteria Toscanelli for that.
-Right near the beach they have a very cozy outdoors area.
-For me it was pretty fun to sit outdoors and slowly sip my coffee while feeling the cool spring breeze.
+It was pretty fun to sit outdoors and slowly sip my coffee accompanied by the cool spring breeze.

 The commuter line you have to take is Rome Lido which is shown with grey line on the Rome Metro Map below.
 In order to get in the Rome Lido commuter you have to go to one of 3 stations on the Blue Metro Line: Piramide, Basilica St. Paolo or EUR Magliana.
 Once you reach one of these stations, just follow the signs and they will take you to the Rome Lido commuter.
 Transferring between the Blue Metro Line and Rome Lido is free!
 Depending on the station you transfer from, it takes around 30-40 min to get to the Ostia Antica Station.
 Once you reach the Ostia Antica Station, just follow the signs and they will take you to the entrance of the ancient city!